OrlandoIoT/2020-OrlandoCodeCampLabs/Motion Detector Lab/Lab.md

 2) When movement is detected by the PIR sensor the LED will blink once and then stay on.
 WHen there is no longer movement detected the LED will blink once and then turn off.
 3) Test your board by covering the LED with your hands, waiting a few seconds, then uncovering the sensor.

 - Note: It is not constantly checking for movement.
-So there will be a couple seconds delay
+So there will be a couple seconds delay.

 ## Part 3: Send an event when the PIR state changes